ekomsSavior/Eva_adb_botnet/README.md

 Copy the **forwarded ngrok domain and port** — you’ll need them in the payload config below.

+You will need a paid ngrok account for tcp comms. their basic personal dev membership is only $8 and completly worth it.

 ---

 ##  One-Time Configuration (Before Launch)